sooriyaarachchi/pybites.github.io-src/content/codechallenge55.md

 		]
 		}

+**Update 17/10/2018:** we took startDate and goals out because these are not relevant for the learning path, more for the cosumers of it. `github_repo` is optional.

 ### An example

 Here is what we plan to do, maybe it serves as an idea how you could code this challenge up: